 I had the pork ribs with a side of coleslaw and braised greens.
 Blackstrap subscribes to the Memphis style barbecue, having sauce on the side; because it’s all about the rub.
 The plenteous portion and size of ribs was eye-opening; smoked to a sweet perfection were just clinging to the bone.

 The meat on the ribs were juicy and moist – as you would expect from any properly prepared ribs to be.
 The flavouring once again comes from Blackstrap’s signature spice and rub blend.
 To be honest, I don’t think it needed the sauce on the side.
 Not to take away from their very tasty barbecue sauces – which I also tried with the meat – but the rubs stands alone.
 It’s sweet and borderline fruity in taste, it ushered the smoke right into the meat – slathering and mopping it with sauce would only take away from the craft and integrity of the meat.

-Before you read on… play the following youtube music clip while you look at the following picture (pay no attention to Prince undressing you with his eyes and keep scrolling).
+Before you read on… play the following youtube music clip while you look at the following pictures.

 LOOK AT IT.
 That’s all I heard in my head as I ate the ribs.